Hunter87ff/git-bash-themes/README.md

 ## Installation
  > [!NOTE]
- > Make sure these commands in git bash terminal.
+ > Make sure to run these commands in git bash terminal.
 If you run this in Windows Command Prompt, then it  might not work properly.

 1. Run this command
 ```bash